0xPolygon/polygon-docs/docs/zkEVM/how-to/using-foundry.md

 Any smart contract deployable to the Ethereum network can be deployed easily to the Polygon zkEVM network.
-In this guide, we will demonstrate how to deploy an ERC-721 token contract on the Polygon zkEVM network using Foundry.
+In this guide, we demonstrate how to deploy an ERC-721 token contract on the Polygon zkEVM network using Foundry.

-We will be following the Soulbound NFT tutorial from [this video](https://www.loom.com/share/41dcd20628774d3bbcce5edf2647312f).
+We follow the Soulbound NFT tutorial from [this video](https://www.loom.com/share/41dcd20628774d3bbcce5edf2647312f).

 ## Set up the environment